Lectures on LHC Physics: QCD

+At hadron colliders we cannot tune the energies of the incoming partons.
+This means that for any particle we will always observe a mix of on--shell and off--shell production, depending on the structure of the matrix element and the distribution of partons inside the proton.
+For hadron collider analyses this has profound consequences: unlike at an $e^+ e^-$ collider we have to base all measurements on reconstructed final--state particles.
+For studies of particles decaying to jets this generally limits the possible precision at hadron colliders to energy scales above $\lqcd$.
+Therefore, before we move on to describing incoming quarks inside protons we should briefly consider the second Feynman diagram contributing to the Drell--Yan production rate in Eq.\eqref{eq:dy_sigma1}, the on--shell or off--shell $Z$ boson

 Interference occurs in phase space regions where for both intermediate states the invariant masses of the muon pair are the same.

-For the photon the on-shell pole is not a problem.
+For the photon the on--shell pole is not a problem.
 It has zero mass, which means that we hit the pole $1/q^2$ in the matrix element squared only in the limit of zero incoming energy.
-Strictly speaking we never hit it, because the energy of the incoming particles has to be large enough to produce the final state particles with their tiny but finite masses and with some kind of momentum driving them through the detector.
+Strictly speaking we never hit it, because the energy of the incoming particles has to be large enough to produce the final--state particles with their tiny but finite masses and with some kind of momentum driving them through the detector.

 A problem arises when we consider the intermediate $Z$ boson.
-In that case, the propagator contributes as $\matx \propto 1/(s-m_Z^2)^2$ which diverges for on-shell $Z$ bosons.
+In that case, the propagator contributes as $\matx \propto 1/(s-m_Z^2)^2$ which diverges on the mass shell.
 Before we can ask what such a pole means for LHC simulations we have to recall how we deal with it in field theory.
 There, we encounter the same issue when we solve for example the \underline{Klein--Gordon equation} .
 The Green function for a field obeying this equation is the inverse of the Klein--Gordon operator

 Fourier transforming $G(x-x')$ into momentum space we find

 The problem with the Green function in momentum space is that as an inverse it is not defined for $q^2 = m^2$.
 We usually avoid this problem by slightly shifting this pole following the \underline{Feynman $i \epsilon$} prescription to $m^2 \to m^2 - i \epsilon$, or equivalently deforming our integration contours appropriately.
 The sign of this infinitesimal shift we need to understand because it will become relevant for phenomenology when we introduce an actual finite decay width of intermediate states.